 1. Lowering your credit utilization

-A common rule of thumb is to keep your credit utilization ratio below 30%.
-Ultimately, the lower the better.
-According to Experian, consumers with exceptional FICO credit scores have an average credit utilization ratio of 5.7%.
+A common rule of thumb is to keep your credit utilization ratio below 30 percent, but lower is better.
+According to Experian, consumers with exceptional FICO credit scores have an average credit utilization ratio of 5.7 percent.

 Keep in mind, credit utilization considers each card individually and collectively (if you have more than one revolving credit account).
 Check out our Credit Utilization Calculator to understand your current ratio.

 A high-limit credit card can have a positive impact on your credit score by lowering your credit utilization ratio, assuming you don’t accumulate more debt.
-For example, if your credit card balance is $1,000, a limit of $2,000 will give you a high utilization ratio of 50%.
-But a limit of $5,000 would make your credit utilization just 20% and a $10,000 limit would drop it even further to 10%.
+For example, if your credit card balance is $1,000, a limit of $2,000 will give you a high utilization ratio of 50 percent.
+But a limit of $5,000 would make your credit utilization just 20 percent and a $10,000 limit would drop the ratio even further to 10 percent.

 FICO has not revealed exactly how many points you can gain or lose based on credit utilization alone, and the overall impact varies based on your overall credit profile.
 But high-limit cards can help in the right circumstances.

-“I have seen a high credit score boost, especially when it puts my credit utilization below the 30% mark,” Saleem said.
+“I have seen a high credit score boost, especially when it puts my credit utilization below the 30 percent mark,” Saleem said.

 2. Improving your credit mix

 Adding a high-limit card may boost your credit score by improving your credit mix.
-Credit mix refers to the different types of credit accounts you have, including credit cards, mortgages, auto loans and student loans, and accounts for 10% of your FICO credit score.
+Credit mix refers to the different types of credit accounts you have, including credit cards, mortgages, auto loans and student loans, and accounts for 10 percent of your FICO credit score.